 Acne and congested skin are two skin conditions that really affect the confidence of those suffering with them.
 Whether in the midst of a breakout or trying to desperately fend off another one, acne-prone skin can sometimes feel like a slow countdown to another spot or two.
 Chemical peels work to rebalance the oil production in the skin and bring it under more regulation, helping to dry out the skin and press ‘reset’.
 While at first it may bring spots out because it unclogs pores and follicles, this purging is entirely necessary to the lower layers of skin remodelling to achieve a more even and less problematic complexion.

 Hyperpigmentation and sun damage are common worries for people who have been guilty of over-indulging in their sun exposure.
 Because these skin conditions develop over time, hyperpigmentation sometimes doesn’t make itself apparent until much later in life.
-With a course of chemical peels, you could soften your pigmentation problems to create a more even skin tone.
+With a course of chemical peels in Mayfair, you could soften your pigmentation problems to create a more even skin tone.
 When the skin detects it has come into contact with the sun, it produces hormones that trigger melanin production for protection.
 In some areas, this melanin production becomes excessive and darkens the skin tone.
 By prompting a fresh skin cell turnover with chemical peels, you are working to shed and replace your damaged and pigmented skin cells.

 Fine lines and wrinkles don’t always have to be addressed by injectable treatments, especially if they are superficial and don’t fall too deeply into the skin.
 As we age, we begin to lose proteins such as collagen that give our skin its ability to bounce back.
 This leads to thinning skin that can crease in expressive areas.
-A chemical peel not only encourages fresh skin cells to replace those damaged and thinned, but it also triggers the fresh production and collagen and elastin within the skin.
+A chemical peel on Harley Street not only encourages fresh skin cells to replace those damaged and thinned, but it also triggers the fresh production and collagen and elastin within the skin.
 These work to plump the skin from the inside-out, replenishing lost volume subtly and with every treatment.